GDF says may drop International Power bid after snub

-PARIS French utility GDF Suez GSZ.PA may drop plans to buy the 30 percent of International Power it does not already own after directors representing minority shareholders in the British firm rejected a 6 billion-pound ($9.6 billion) bid for the stake.
+PARIS French utility GDF Suez GSZ.PA may drop plans to buy the 30 percent of International Power it does not already own after directors representing minority shareholders in the firm rejected a 6 billion-pound bid for the stake.

 GDF, which last week announced the 390 pence-per-share offer along with plans for closer integration of the companies, said on Wednesday it would consider options "including the possibility of withdrawing" the bid.